gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 elaboration order consistent with the Ada rules.

 The GNAT binder is run after all the object files for a program have been created.
-It is given the name of the main program unit, and from this it determines the set of units required by the program, by reading the corresponding ALI files.
+It is given the name of the main program unit and from this determines the set of units required by the program by reading the corresponding ALI files.
 It generates error messages if the program is inconsistent or if no valid order of elaboration exists.

-If no errors are detected, the binder produces a main program, in Ada by default, that contains calls to the elaboration procedures of those compilation unit that require them, followed by a call to the main program.
+If no errors are detected, the binder produces a main program in Ada that contains calls to the elaboration procedures of those compilation unit that require them, followed by a call to the main program.
 This Ada program is compiled to generate the object file for the main program.
 The name of